-This page explains how node pools work in Google Kubernetes Engine.
-You can also learn how to add and manage node pools.
+This page explains how node pools work in Google Kubernetes Engine (GKE).

 A node pool is a group of nodes within a cluster that all have